CartoDB/cartodb/README.md

 The best way to get started is to navigate through the CARTO.js documentation site:

-- [Guide](https://cartodb.github.io/full-reference-api/) will give you a good overview of the library.
+- [Guide](https://carto.com/documentation/cartojs/guides/quickstart/) will give you a good overview of the library.
-- [Examples](https://cartodb.github.io/full-reference-api/examples/) will demo some specific features.
+- [API Reference](https://carto.com/documentation/cartojs/docs/) will help you use a particular class or method.
-- [API Reference](https://cartodb.github.io/full-reference-api/docs/) will help you use a particular class or method.
+- [Examples](https://carto.com/documentation/cartojs/examples/) will demo some specific features.
-- [Frequently asked questions](https://cartodb.github.io/full-reference-api/faqs/) might answer some of your questions.
+- [Support](https://carto.com/documentation/cartojs/support/) might answer some of your questions.

 ## Versioning